fbpx skip to Main Content

 5. Steavenson Falls, Marysville

-Park at the Steavenson Falls car park and walk 700m to the top viewing platform or another 350 metres to the bottom viewing platform, or walk the whole 3.4km (one way) from the centre of Marysville to the base of the falls.
+Park at the Steavenson Falls car park and walk 700m to the top viewing platform or another 350 metres to the bottom viewing platform.
+You can also walk the whole 3.4km (one way) from the centre of Marysville to the base of the falls.

 During the winter, Lake Mountain Ski Resort, just outside Marysville, is also a popular destination for families wanting to visit the snow to play and toboggan.